General anesthesia: should we be afraid of it?

 The opportunity for a dialogue with the anesthesiologist

 This interview is important for both doctor and patient.
-He can ask the doctor about the duration and operation of general anesthesia, the products used and the risks involved in this medical act.
+He can ask the doctor regarding the duration and operation of general anesthesia, the products used and the risks involved in this medical act.
 Do not hesitate to share your apprehensions.
 “To feel confident, I had to know if it was this same anesthetist who would be present on the day of my operation: it was important for me”, explains Carole.
 The anesthetist is there to reassure patients and answer their questions as precisely as possible.

 Before anesthesia…